newns92/MarathonTrainingAnalysis/R_Cleaning_Garmin_Strava.md

 #install.packages("lubridate")  - working with dates
 ```

-Next, I load in the CSV file created by and downloaded from **VeloViewer.com** containing my Strava data and check out the dataset.
+Next, I load in the CSV file created by and downloaded from **VeloViewer.com** (subscription needed) containing my uploaded Strava data and check out the dataset.

 ``` r
 strava <- read.csv("strava.csv")